Signed in as:

 The device you are using must have fully functioning video and audio, i.e., webcam, microphone, and speakers.
 You should carry out a functionality check before joining the course.

 Your internet connection must be stable and have the bandwidth to allow both video and audio to remain live and for documents and files to be downloaded for the duration of your course.
-You should check the connection quality and speed before joining the course.

-You are responsible for your learning.
-If you are unable to adhere to any of these instructions, or persistently ignore reasonable instructions given by your trainer, you will be removed from the course.
+If you are unable to adhere to any reasonable instruction given by your tutor, you may be removed from the course.
+This is rare however please ensure you are fully prepared before joining.

 Your examination room must be quiet, in an undisturbed location, with adequate space, lighting and ventilation.